-- 3.1 The B/OCU Commander/Head of Unit must: - Ensure that a Gifts and Hospitality Register (see Annex B) is kept accurately and securely by a named individual; - Ensure that the Gifts and Hospitality Register is audited on a regular basis and that a quarterly summary is sent to the relevant ACPO officer/Director; and - Report to the relevant ACPO officer/Director for authority in respect of accepting offers of substantial gifts or hospitality.
+- 3.1 The B/OCU Commander/Head of Unit must: - Ensure that a Gifts and Hospitality Register (see Annex B) is kept accurately and securely by a named individual; - Ensure that the Gifts and Hospitality Register is audited on a regular basis and that a quarterly summary is sent to the relevant ACPO officer/Director.
+In this respect the individual auditing the register must sign and date the register following the last entry at the time of the audit.
+An audit checklist is at Appendix 1 and must also be completed; and - Report to the relevant ACPO officer/Director for authority in respect of accepting offers of substantial gifts or hospitality.